- Published on

 It looked, as it turned out, like moving to Los Angeles to rebuild a ninety-six channel SSL mixing desk.

-That job alone – one massive, intricate, absurdly demanding project – paid for a year.
+That job alone – one massive, intricate, absurdly demanding project – funded relocation and sustained life for most of a year.
 A year of being technically unemployed and practically more productive than I'd ever been while drawing a salary.
 I was solving real problems on real hardware, problems that couldn't be abstracted away or delegated to a framework.
 Every channel strip had its own history of damage, modification, and neglect.
 Every repair was a conversation with the engineer who'd built it thirty years ago and the dozens of hands that had been inside it since.
 The work was hard and specific and mine.

-It was toward the end of that year – hands still smelling like Kester 44 and flux remover, bank account healthier than it had any right to be – that I found a job listing so unapologetically non-bullshit I almost didn't believe it was real.
-A direct air capture startup in the San Fernando Valley, building physical machines that pull CO₂ out of the atmosphere and turn it into fuel.
+It was toward the end of that year and that massive project that I found a job listing so unapologetically non-bullshit I almost didn't believe it was real.
+A direct air capture startup, practically just next door in the San Fernando Valley, building physical machines that pull CO₂ out of the atmosphere and turn it into synthetic fuel.
 They needed someone who could think across electrical, mechanical, and software systems.
 Someone who wasn't afraid of uncharted territories.
 Someone, frankly, who had spent twenty years toggling between code and copper wire and couldn't be cleanly filed into either category.

 I took the job.
 Not because I needed to go back to being employed.
 Because the work was real in a way I'd been chasing my entire career without knowing it.